 Help!
-My child only wants to snack all day long and refuses to eat meals!
+My toddler only wants to snack all day long and refuses to eat meals!
 Here are some effective strategies for ending mealtime battles and raising healthy kids.

-Your child isn’t eating their meals and you’re worried they won’t get the nutrition they need to grow and thrive.”
+And so you find yourself offering snacks throughout the day because you’re worried they won’t get the nutrition they need to grow and thrive.

 I know as parents, we want our kids to be fed.
 And fed well!
 But here's a gentle yet powerful reminder.
 It’s OK to let them get hungry!
 In fact, it’s encouraged.
 That will be an incredible driving force in encouraging them to eat a full, nutritious meal.

 Schedule meals and snacks at regular intervals throughout the day.

 And teach your child from early on that the kitchen is closed outside of those times.
 So next time you find yourself handing over a snack on demand, remember!
 You are in charge of WHAT and WHEN food will be served.